davexre/Annealer-PCB/README.md

  to a table, or using a Steinhart style equation to arrive at the actual temperature.
 One example of [this kind of thermistor](https://www.adafruit.com/product/372_) is sold by Adafruit.

+ There's also a voltage divider feeding the thermistors to ensure they get the correct logic level voltage.
+That's easy if you have a 3.3v or 5v board.
+If you have an Artemis based board, though, you need to supply a  2v reference for accurate readings.
+So, we do that with a voltage divider on the board.
+By default, the board divides 3.3v (from the REF-VOLT jumper) down to 2v for the source voltage.

+ To set this up, feed 3.3v into the 3.3v pin on the shield.
+Then probe the middle pad of the REF-VOLT jumper and GND.
+ Adjust VR3 until you reach 2v.

- See "SRV voltage divider" above to determine how to send the correct source voltage to the thermistors.
+ See "REF-VOLT jumper" above to determine how to send the correct source voltage to the thermistors.
+If you need to bypass the voltage divider (to send 3.3v or 5v directly to the thermistors), cut the THERM-DIV jumper and solder to the other side.

  ### Proximity Sensors
  Input to pins A3 and A5, respectively. _**SEE NOTE ABOVE ABOUT I2C**_

- J3 and J10 are both 4 pin jumpers that are intended to feed either IR proximity sensors (which are an IR LED and phototransistor in a single package) or IR LED/detector pairs.
-Pins 1 & 2 act as a pair for the detector.
-These are generally measured across a voltage divider, so a 10k resistor is specified for that purpose.
-If your detector requires a different resistor value, substitute as required.
-See "SRC voltage divider" above for accurate source voltage.

- Pins 3 & 4 are intended to power the LED.
-They supply 5v to the LED and incorporate a 330 ohm current limiting resistor.
- Again, if your device requires something different, substitute those resistors as required.

- If you need access to analog pins without a voltage divider in place, you could also leave out R3 or R10, and pin 1 will connect directly to A4 or A5.
+ J3 and J10 are both 5 pin jumpers that are intended to drive the [Adafruit IR Break Beam sensors](https://www.adafruit.com/product/2167).

+ Pin 1 connects to a digital pin, so you'll need to use A3 and A5 with digitalRead.
+You need to set INPUT_PULLUP on those pins, as well.
+Pin 2 should be your reference voltage (3.3v or 5v) and is set by the REF-VOLT jumper (see above).
+ Pin 4 is 5v for the IR transmitter.
+Pins 3 and 5 are ground.

  ### Start/Stop buttons, relays, AUX, and Multipurpose connectors